Kong/docs.konghq.com/app/enterprise/0.34-x/kong-manager/organization-management/managing-admins.md

 ⚠️ **IMPORTANT**: If an email fails to send, either due to an incorrect email
     address or an external error, it will be possible to resend an invitation.

-⚠️ **IMPORTANT**: If SMTP is not enabled or the invitation email fails to sent,
+⚠️ **IMPORTANT**: If SMTP is not enabled or the invitation email fails to send,
     it is possible for the Super Admin to copy and provide a registration link directly.
 See the next section.